 “What do you mean?”

+She didn’t think he’d ever called her ‘Rosie’ before.
 “Oh, Scorpius.”
 She wrapped her arms around him.

-This was apparently too much, because once he'd buried his face in her neck, he started to cry in earnest.
+Once he'd buried his face in her neck, he started to cry in earnest.
 She held him, not quite sure what to say; his worries weren't entirely unreasonable, though she thought he was overreacting a little, but she doubted that anyone was going to change their career to help alleviate his anxiety.
 She didn't really want to tell him that he should make friends with more Healers, either, because she was afraid he'd take it as her pushing him away.

 “Sorry,” he said, pulling back and wiping his face with his sleeve.
 “I didn't mean to – I just...”